 The commit log is another option.
 If we’ve been using Git, we’re probably already familiar with the concept of a commit log.
 Essentially, each node machine will record a commit log for each transaction, which acts as a track of all changes.
 So, if we wish to update an entry in machine A, we’ll have to go through the commit log first.
 Then, a separate software will process all of the commit logs (in a queue).
 We can recover if an operation fails since we can look at the commit log.

-Redis is a key-value data store that runs in memory.
-The most widely used key-value data store is Redis.
-All of the world’s major IT companies use Redis.
-Redis is supported by Amazon Elastic Cache, making it an extremely powerful and must-know key-value data storage.
-In this post, I’ll give you a quick overview of Redis architecture.
+Redis is a key-value data store that is widely used by major IT companies around the world.
+It runs in memory and is supported by Amazon Elastic Cache, making it a powerful and useful tool for key-value data storage.